open2c/cooler/README.md

 ## A cool place to store your Hi-C

-Cooler is a **sparse, compressed, binary** persistent storage format for Hi-C contact maps based on HDF5.
+Cooler is a **sparse, compressed, binary** persistent storage format for Hi-C contact maps based on [HDF5](https://www.hdfgroup.org/HDF5/).

 See [example Jupyter notebook](https://gist.github.com/nvictus/904160bca9d0e8d5aeeb).

-The `cooler` library implements a simple **schema** to store a high resolution contact matrix along with important auxiliary data such as scaffold information, genomic bin annotations, and basic metadata.
+The cooler [format](#schema) implements a simple data model that stores a high resolution contact matrix along with important auxiliary data such as scaffold information, genomic bin annotations, and basic metadata.
+Data tables are stored in a **columnar** representation as HDF5 Groups of 1D array datasets of equal length.
+The contact matrix itself is stored as a single table containing only the **nonzero upper triangle** pixels.

-Data tables are stored in a **columnar** representation as groups of 1D HDF5 array datasets of the same length.
-The contact matrix itself is stored as a table containing only the **nonzero upper triangle** pixels.
+The `cooler` _library_ provides a thin wrapper over the excellent [h5py](http://docs.h5py.org/en/latest/) Python interface to HDF5.
+It supports creation of cooler files and the following types of **range queries** on the data:

-The library API provides a thin Python wrapper over [h5py](http://docs.h5py.org/en/latest/) for **range queries** on the data:
+- Tablular selections are retrieved as Pandas DataFrames and Series.

-- Tablular selections are retrieved as Pandas `DataFrame`s
+- Matrix slice selections are retrieved as SciPy sparse matrices.
-- Matrix slice selections are retrieved as SciPy sparse matrices or NumPy `ndarray`s
+- Metadata is retrieved as a json-serializable Python dictionary.
-- The metadata is retrieved as a json-serializable dictionary.
+- Range queries can be supplied using either integer bin indexes or genomic coordinate intervals.

-Range queries can be supplied as either integer bin indexes or genomic coordinate intervals.
+The `cooler` library also includes utilities for performing contact **matrix balancing** on a cooler file of any resolution.

 ### Installation